 Students are encouraged to apply initially to the School of Theology, but an application expressing the clear intent to engage in the dual degree program may be submitted to both schools at the same time.
 If the student is already enrolled in one of the schools, he or she must still apply to the other school for admission.

-The programs are not open to students who have already completed one of the joint degrees (either the MSW or a DMin, MTS, or MDiv) at another graduate school.
+The programs are not open to students who have already completed one of the joint degrees (either the MSW or an MTS or MDiv) at another graduate school.

 Tuition & Financial Aid

 Students pay the tuition of their home school.
 Given the substantial difference in the cost of tuition at the two schools, a student from the School of Theology should anticipate significantly higher costs for those semesters when the majority of credits are from the School of Social Work.

 School of Theology financial assistance is possible for qualified STH students depending on their degree program—only for the years in which the School of Theology is their home school.